priyantha0/elixir_learn_pages/index.md

 - all above methods are to create anonymous functions in intractive shell
 - fn_add is not the function name but it just a variable that store the anonymous function
 - anonymous functions could be usefule while pass functions as arguments
+- fn_add.(fn_mul.(2, 3), 4) is possible, Elixir always returns the last expresion.
+There is no return statement